liuyejia/starter-hugo-academic/content/publication/HotCarbon/index.md

 ---
-title: 'Towards Socially and Environmentally Responsible AI'
+title: 'Geographical Server Relocation: Opportunities and Challenges'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Pengfei Li
-  - admin
-  - Jianyi Yang
+  - Daniel Wong
   - Shaolei Ren

 author_notes: